greenhornsr/UI-Steve/README.md

 # PROJECT - MENTOR-ME
 ## MENTOR-ME Description
 Big boss wants us to create a marketing landing page that uses thematic color schemes(see ###Primary colors).
 The Mentor-Me landing page should be the primary marketing location to inform, convince, and empower prospective entreprenuerial users to register.
+Page should link to a second page; an about page with team member info, pictures, etc.  Site should also incorporate the use of components and a class constructor.

 ## Primary colors:
 Darker blue color:   rgb(85, 116, 247);